Skip to main content

 • Inclusivity: Be welcoming and respectful of all backgrounds, ages, and abilities.

-• Adaptability: Use approaches and tools that best suit your mentee’s preferred way of working and learning.
+• Adaptability: Use approaches and tools that suit your partner’s preferred way of working and learning.

-• Willingness to learn: Be open to feedback and keen to develop your mentoring skills.
+• Willingness to learn: Be open to feedback and keen to develop your support skills.

 Desirable: